Hannes Delcroix

-Hannes Piterson Delcroix (born 28 February 1999) is a Haitian professional footballer who plays as a centre-back or left-back for club Burnley.
-Born in Haiti, he played for the Belgium national team once before switching to his birth country of Haiti.
+Hannes Piterson Delcroix (born 28 February 1999) is a Haitian professional footballer who plays as a centre-back or left-back for Swiss Super League club Lugano and the Haiti national team.

 Club career

 Delcroix was born in Petite Rivière de l'Artibonite, Haiti, and at a young age moved to Kalmthout, in Belgium.

 Anderlecht

 Delcroix joined the youth academy of Anderlecht in 2013.
 Delcroix signed his first professional contract with Anderlecht on 25 January 2017.
 He made his professional debut with Anderlecht in a 5–2 Belgian First Division A win over Oostende on 5 August 2018.

 RKC (loan)

 In July 2019, Delcroix was sent on a one-season loan to Eredivisie club RKC Waalwijk, who had just won promotion.
 On 3 August, Delcroix made his debut as a starter in the away match against VVV-Venlo, scoring the opener in the eleventh minute of play.
 His team eventually lost the game 3–1.
 Delcroix remained a starter throughout the season under head coach Fred Grim.
 After made a total of 24 competitive appearances, all as a starter, his loan spell ended and Delcroix returned to Anderlecht.
 Despite interest from RKC to extend the loan deal, Delcroix opted for a return to Anderlecht.